samdisha-walia/Smart-Parking/README.md

 A deep learning–based **Smart Parking System** built using **TensorFlow**, **Keras**, and the PKLot dataset.
 This project predicts whether a parking space is **occupied** or **empty** using a CNN-based image classifier — now enhanced with a **real-time video-based detection module** using **OpenCV**, enabling live monitoring through video streams or CCTV feeds.

+In the upgraded version, the system also introduces EV-specific slot booking, multi-level parking visualizations, and a complete full-stack application using FastAPI, MongoDB, and React (Vite) for real-world deployment.

 > ⚠️ *This is a demo/portfolio project created for learning and academic purposes.
 Dataset credits belong to UFPR's PKLot project.*